48th Annual CAGT

 *Scroll down to see the 2025 Award Winners, Art Contest, Conference photos and presenter resources.

-The window for submitting presentation proposals for CAGT's 2025 Annual Conference Empowering Change is now closed.
-Please consider sharing your knowledge and expertise about our gifted children and their unique needs next year at our 2026 conference, October 18-20.
+The window for submitting presentation proposals for CAGT's 2026 Annual Conference Cultivate the Extraordinary is now open.
+Please consider sharing your knowledge and expertise about our gifted children and their unique needs this year at our 2026 conference, October 18-20.
 Our professional conference offers over 80 presentations from experts in the field of gifted education and has an annual attendance of over 800 educators, administrators, parents, and community members.
-Call for Proposals for the 2026 conference, Cultivate the Extraordinary, will open in the spring, so come back and check out all of the conference offerings and to submit your proposals for sessions to share with our gifted community.
 Any topic that addresses and supports the needs of gifted learners, best practices for teaching this unique population, and ideas to help both new and veteran educators hone their pedagogy will be considered.
+For more information and to submit your proposal, please click on the Green Button below.
+For breakout session information please click on the Blue Button.

-The time period for submitting nominations for the 2025 CAGT Leadership Awards is now closed.
-Thank you for your nominations of incredible educators, administrators, parents, advocates and community members from your corner of Colorado who are doing amazing things for gifted children and their education.
-Please consider nominating deserving individuals for the 2026 Leadership Awards for next year's conference in the following categories: George T. Betts Inspiration Award, Jacquelin Medina Visionary Leadership Award, Parent of the Year, Educator of the Year, Administrator of the Year, Special Advocate of the Year, and the Lifetime Achievement Award.
-We can't wait to honor outstanding individuals from our gifted community at CAGT's 47th Annual Conference this October.
+The time period for submitting nominations for the 2026 CAGT Leadership Awards is now open.
+It's your opportunity to nominate incredible educators, administrators, parents, advocates and community members from your corner of Colorado who are doing amazing things for gifted children and their education.
+Please consider nominating deserving individuals for the 2026 Leadership Awards for this year's conference in the following categories: George T. Betts Inspiration Award, Jacquelin Medina Visionary Leadership Award, Parent of the Year, Educator of the Year, Administrator of the Year, Special Advocate of the Year, the Lifetime Achievement Award and NEW this year, the Director/Coordinator of the Year Award.
+We can't wait to honor outstanding individuals from our gifted community at CAGT's 48th Annual Conference this October.
+Click the Green Button below to begin your nomination and the Blue Button below for the criteria for each award.
+Be sure you follow the specific criteria for the award and submit a complete nomination for your submission to be considered.

 CAGT Conference Scholarship Applications

-This year's CAGT Scholarships to attend the 2025 annual conference Empowering Change are now closed.
-For information to take advantage of the many scholarships to attend next year's 2026 conference and learn from local, national and international experts from the field of gifted education, check back in March.
+This year's CAGT Scholarships to attend the 2026 annual conference, Cultivate the Extraordinary, are now open.
+For information to take advantage of the many scholarships to attend this year's 2026 conference click the link below.
 We offer four scholarships to attend conference for educators, administrators and mental health providers interested in learning how to better their pedagogy to support the needs of gifted students and programming at their schools.
 In addition to our Colorado Scholars and Leaders in Action scholarships, we offer scholarships to help send our teachers of color and our mental health support personnel to conference.
-Don't miss these opportunities to attend the 2026 conference!
-Again, check back next spring for more information and to apply for scholarships to attend our 2026 conference, Cultivate the Extraordinary.
+Click below so you don't miss these opportunities to attend the 2026 conference!

 Exhibitors and Sponsorships